 Product Quizzes vs. Product Recommendation Engines

-Meanwhile, quizzes collect preference data directly from shoppers to make recommendations.
-This allows you to suggest products, collect data, and drive sales without the overhead of AI.
+While recommendation technology uses complex algorithms to suggest products for shoppers based on browsing behavior, quizzes collect preference data directly from shoppers to make recommendations.
+This allows you to suggest products, collect data, and drive sales without having to train an AI solution.
 In fact, you can typically implement product quizzes quickly using an online form or quiz builder.

-Many of the available quiz apps integrate with Shopify, Magento, WooCommerce, or whatever eCommerce platform you use, allowing you to seamlessly offer product recommendations to your site visitors.
+Many quiz apps integrate with Shopify, Magento, WooCommerce, and other eCommerce platforms to show tailored product recommendations to every site visitor.

-Whether you develop your quiz in-house, build quizzes with Digioh, or use another solution, creating a quiz comes down to the same basic steps: writing, design, data capture, integration, launching, and promotion.
+Whether you develop your quiz in-house, build it with Digioh, or use another solution, they come down to the same basic steps: writing, design, data capture, integration, launching, and promotion.

 1) How to Write an Effective Product Quiz